LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Rails Environments

-There are 3 different environments in which Rails can run by default:
+There are 3 different default environments:

 @ul[big-list]
 - **DEVELOPMENT** - is used on your development/local computer as you interact manually with the application.